FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Experiments

-Compared to prompt-based attacks (GCG, AutoDan), FuncPoison benefits from deeper integration into the system’s functional infrastructure, allowing it to subvert behavior more persistently.
+Compared to prompt-based attacks (GCG, AutoDan), FuncPoison benefits from deeper integration into the system’s functional infrastructure, subverting behavior more persistently.
 Unlike CPA or Bad Chain, which rely on training-time or reasoning-level manipulation, FuncPoison injects adversarial behavior directly into the function call interface.
-This enables it to mislead early-stage perception modules (e.g., via poisoned detection tools), while maintaining legitimate agent communication patterns—making it more effective and stealthy.
+This misleads early-stage perception modules (e.g., via poisoned detection tools), while maintaining legitimate agent communication patterns—making it more effective and stealthy.